 Do you offer PGY-1 positions?

-No. Ours is a three year advanced (36 months) program beginning at the PGY-2 level.
+No. Ours is a three-year advanced (36 months) program beginning at the PGY-2 level.
 The applicant is responsible for applying for a transitional or preliminary PGY-1 position.
-(See American Board of PM&R requirements.)
+(View the American Board of PM&R requirements.)

 Do you have a minimum number of years since graduation from medical school for applicants?